|

 - Dwell Time

-- The length of time the train takes for a station stop.
+- The length of time a train is stationary at a station.

 - ECS